 Butch Melon Camp

 Women who participated in the Campaign told us they wanted mammograms with their mates.
 They also wanted to encourage butch lesbians to participate in breast screening – because they feel this is a group who are under screened.
 In response BreastScreen Victoria are hosting a screening session for lesbian and bisexual women.
-The event has been named and shaped by women who participated in the Campaign.
+The event has been named and shaped by women who participated in the Campaign (you don’t have to be butch to participate).
 The event will be held in April and a separate session will be hosted for trans people – to ensure that specific information can be provided.

 Having a photographic exhibition as part of Midsumma Festival was an important way to start the Campaign.
 Midsumma is Victoria’s LGBTI Festival